-FDA guidelines on drug interactions have aided in routinizing the in vitro evaluation of the DDI potential of NCEs, decreasing late-stage attrition due to unacceptable pharmacokinetics in the presence of coadministered drugs.
-These guidelines cover 1) the understanding of the major elimination pathways of NCEs, 2) evaluation of the effect of NCEs on different metabolic enzymes, and 3) estimation of the involvement of different enzymes and transporters in the disposition of the NCEs (FDA, 2020).
-The FDA recommends applying at least two of the following methods for reaction phenotyping to avoid false positive/negative prediction of DDIs: 1) the use of chemicals, drugs, or antibodies as specific enzyme inhibitors in pooled human liver microsomes or 2) the use of individual human recombinant CYP enzymes (FDA, 2020).
-The fraction of metabolic clearance (part of the total drug clearance mediated by drug metabolism, $f{Cl_metabolism}$) and the fraction metabolized by a specific enzyme (fraction of the drug metabolism mediated by a specific enzyme, fm{CYP}) are key parameters in DDI prediction.
-An exponential increase of the victim drug's area-under-thecurve ratio with fm{CYP} is observed when $f{Cl_metabolism} \times fm{CYP}$ exceeds 0.5.
-This is associated with an increased risk for toxic drug exposure after coadministration of the drug of interest with a perpetrator for DDI (Bohnert et al., 2016).
+FDA guidelines on drug interactions have aided in routinizing the in vitro evaluation of the DDI potential of NCEs, decreasing late-stage attrition due to unacceptable pharmacokinetics in the presence of co-administered drugs.
+These guidelines cover (1) the understanding of the major elimination pathways of NCEs, (2) evaluation of the effect of NCEs on different metabolic enzymes, and (3) estimation of the involvement of different enzymes and transporters in the disposition of the NCEs (FDA, 2020).
+The FDA recommends to apply at least two of the following methods for reaction phenotyping to avoid false positive/negative prediction of DDIs: (1) the use of chemicals, drugs or antibodies as specific enzyme inhibitors in pooled human liver microsomes or (2) the use of individual human recombinant CYP enzymes (FDA, 2020).
+The fraction of metabolic clearance (part of the total drug clearance mediated by drug metabolism, $f{Cl_metabolism}$) and the fraction metabolized by a specific enzyme (fraction of the drug metabolism mediated by a specific enzyme, $f{m{CYP}}$) are key parameters in DDI prediction.
+An exponential increase of the victim drug's AUC ratio with $f{m{CYP}}$ is observed when $f{Cl_metabolism}$ x $f{m{CYP}}$ exceeds 0.5.
+This is associated with an increased risk for toxic drug exposure after co-administration of the drug of interest with a perpetrator for DDI (Bohnert et al., 2016).

 Selective and potent chemical inhibitors are available for most major CYP enzymes apart from CYP2C19.
 Omeprazole, the most commonly used in vitro CYP2C19 inhibitor, also inhibits CYP3A4, CYP2C9 (Cai et al., 2004), and UGT1A1 (Liu et al., 2011).
 Another commonly used and time-dependent inhibitor of CYP2C19, ticlopidine, is also a potent inhibitor of CYP2D6 and CYP2B6 (Khojasteh et al., 2011).
 In addition to omeprazole and ticlopidine, there are several other non-selective CYP2C19 inhibitors (nootkatone, tranylcypromine, norfluoxetine) (Suzuki et al., 2002; Cai et al., 2004; Khojasteh et al., 2011).
 The discovery of (+)-N-3-benylnirvanol and (-)-N-3-benzylphenobarbital brought two promising alternative CYP2C19 inhibitors forward.
-Recombinant enzyme and microsomal data indicated that (-)-N-3-benzylphenobarbital and (+)-N-3-benzylphenobarbital showing greater selectivity toward CYP2C19 as compared with omeprazole (Suzuki et al., 2002;
+Recombinant enzyme and microsomal data indicated that (-)-N-3-benzylphenobarbital and (+)-N-3-benzylnirvanol are potent CYP2C19 inhibitors with (-)-N-3-benzylphenobarbital showing greater selectivity towards CYP2C19 as compared to omeprazole (Suzuki et al., 2002; Cai et al., 2004).
+However, a full validation on the use of these novel CYP2C19 inhibitors in suspended human hepatocytes had not been reported.
+Therefore, the present study compared omeprazole, (+)-N-3-benzylnirvanol and (-)-N-3-benzylphenobarbital as potent and selective inhibitors of CYP2C19, and aimed to characterize (-)-N-3-benzylphenobarbital as a tool for $fm{CYP2C19}$ estimation in suspended human hepatocytes.